VitalyBrusentsev/TypeScriptGenerators/README.md

 The current generator version is AngularJS-specific, but there are plans to provide jQuery-flavoured definitions that would work with `$.ajax` calls instead of the `$http` Angular service.
-If you want to use it with another favourite JavaScript UI framework, you just need to create a generator class that would  adopt the TypeScript sources to your needs.
+If you want to use it with another favourite JavaScript UI framework, you just need to create a generator class that would  adopt TypeScript generation to your needs.
 Use existing [AngularGenerator]
 (https://github.com/VitalyBrusentsev/TypeScriptGenerators/blob/master/ConsoleGen/AngularGenerator.cs) as an inspiration.